 Members/Guests:

+Laura Lee Walko, Women of the Wild (WOW)

+Claudia Calzaretta, FDOT District 5 Scenic Highway Coordinator

 Karen Ford, Atkins

 Mike Palozzi, Atkins

-Claudia Calzaretta, FDOT District 5 Scenic Highway Coordinator

-Laura Lee Walko, Women of the Wild (WOW)

 Shantia Ware, Atkins

 Adoption of Minutes - Motion was made by Marsh Cantrell to approve the meeting minutes of March 4, 2021 and seconded by Susan Adams.
 The motion was approved unanimously.

 Presentation – Laura Lee Walko, Brevard Zoo Women of the Wild (WOW) Volunteers explained the organization and its history.
 The group was created to support the Brevard Zoo and to make a positive change in the community.
 One of the projects the WOW group has adopted is planting wildflowers in partnership with the Florida Dept. of Transportation.
 The project started in 2019.
 Seven (7) locations have had flowers planted.
 The planting areas are approximately 10 feet by 30 feet in area.
 Native wildflowers such as Blanket Flower and Blackeye Susan and others are planted.
-Locations include areas on US-1, the Pineda Causeway, and County Road 3.
+All locations are along the byway corridor and include areas on US-1, the Pineda Causeway, and County Road 3.
 Ms. Walko went over the Lessons Learned and the Challenges involved with the program.
-Claudia Calzaretta stated that the program is a success and is doable in other byways.
+Claudia Calzaretta stated that the program is a success and is doable by other byway organizations.
 Laura will be asked to present at the District Byway Workshop.

 2021 Coalition Meeting Schedule/Guest Speakers – Bob Day said that a speaker was needed for the September meeting since Sarah Kraum had a conflict and needed to reschedule to 2022 to talk about the Transportation Planning Organization’s (TPO) Resiliency Plan.
 It was mentioned at the March meeting that Mike Knight, Environmentally Endangered Lands (EEL) Manager was to be contacted to see if he can present at the September meeting to talk about the future of the EELs Program.
 Nick Sanzone will be asked to contact Mr. Knight.
 A speaker was also needed for the November meeting.